SapirKro/Ad2Ex1/README.md

 the app transmit data to the plane using flight simultor. in addition there is a dash borad that disaply the flght info and jostick.

+the code use MVVM design pattren. we use .NET framework to create this WPF app. the app connect to the server to boradcast data.

 ## How To Use: